210342/OPC-UA-OOI-webapp/M2M/M2MCommunication.Core/README.md

 ### *UaTypeMetadata*

-A POCO object representing the type of a UA object
+A POCO object representing metadata the type of a UA object

 #### Constructors